tensordiffeq/tdq-docs/_sources/intro/install/index.md

 This can be a somewhat tedious and error prone task.
 It is *highly* recommended that you work with Tensorflow's [containerized distributions](https://www.tensorflow.org/install/docker) for easy implementation of TensorDiffEq's solvers.

-*Typically* installing via `pip` does not pose problems when installing inside a docker container.
+*Typically* installing via `pip` does not pose problems when installing inside a Tensorflow docker container.
 However, depending on the age of your container build, some level of CUDA dependency issues may arise.
 If this occurs, rebuild your docker container using the `latest` version via

 ```{code}